akorn/zfsbackup/README.md

  * `pre-client.d-exit-status` -- the exit status of `run-parts --report ./pre-client.d` when it was last run.
  * `rsync-exit-status` -- the exit status of the rsync process itself, from when it last completed (if rsync is currently running, the file may exist but will contain the exit status of the previous instance).
  * `stamp-failure` -- created and its timestamp updated whenever a backup is attempted but fails.
 Removed when a backup succeeds.
 Can be used to find datasets that weren't backed up successfully.
 Contains a brief message that indicates why the client thinks the backup failed.
  * `stamp-success` -- created and its timestamp updated whenever a backup completes successfully.
 Can be used to check when the last apparently successful backup has taken place.
+If we backed up a snapshot, this will be the time the snapshot was created; if not, it will be the time the successful backup run *started*.
  * `zfsbackup-client-exit-status` -- the exit status of the entire `zfsbackup-client` subshell that processed this data source.
 Currently, this is the sum of the exit statuses of `rsync` and all post-client processes.
+ * `zfs_instances_included_in_recursive_snapshot` -- created by `create-and-mount-snapshot` and used by `check-if-changed-since-snapshot`; contains the list of zfs filesystems that were included in the backup of a snapshot based recursive backup of a zfs subtree.
+This isn't necessarily the entire subtree because you may have excluded some with `no-snapshot`; others may have mountpoints outside the subtree; and zvols are excluded from recursive snapshots as well.
+Also, new filesystems may have been created since the backup was run.

 You may place other files in `sources.d` directories (needed by custom pre- or post-client scripts, for example); they will be ignored by all scripts that